ryanhammonds/anatQC/README.md

 determine pathology:
   1. count contigous unusual voxels
-  2. if count is larger than sensitivity value then pathology or artifact exists
+  2. if count is larger than sensitivity value then pathology or artifact might exist